Zhurgut/PuzzleIllusion/README.md

 So 1 → (-1) → (-8) → 8 → 5 → (-5) → (-12) → 12 becomes
 1 → (-1) → 1 → (-1) → 1 → (-1) → 1 → (-1)

 The resulting set of puzzle pieces has at least two distinct solutions.
 However it might have significantly more solutions.
-Rather than solving the puzzle completely to check how many solutions there are, which can be quite costly for larger puzzle sizes, we can filter out a large portion of these candidate solutions based on some easy-to-check conditions.
+Rather than solving the puzzle completely to check how many solutions there are, which can be quite costly for larger puzzle sizes, we can filter out a large portion of these candidate puzzles based on some easy-to-check conditions.
 For example, when we construct a puzzle in this way, if any of the puzzle pieces are rotationally symmetric, or if the puzzle has duplicate pieces, we know for sure that there are more than just two solutions.

-An additional desirable quality that we want is "no repeated matches", i.e. no two pieces are connected in the same way in both solutions.
+An additional quality that we want is "no repeated matches", i.e. no two pieces are connected in the same way in both solutions.
 This constraint is incorporated into the shuffling process.
 Care is taken so that in the second solution no connection from the first solution exists (unlike in the above example, where 7 connects to (-7) in both solutions).

 This approach facilitates iterating over many candidate solutions quickly.
-We search for a puzzle that has as many different connectors as possible, since puzzles with more different connectors are less likely to have any extra solutions.
-The largest puzzle I was able to find this way with exactly two solutions has size 9 by 9.
-For sizes larger than that, solving the puzzle to verify that there are no other solutions becomes too computationally expensive.
+We search for a puzzle where the pieces are as different from each other as possible, as that makes it easier for the puzzle solver to verify the absence of more than two solutions.
+The largest puzzle I was able to find this way with exactly two solutions has size 10x10.
+For sizes larger than that, solving the puzzle to verify that there are no other solutions becomes very computationally expensive.

 ### Generating the images